based

 base audit

-base telemetry
+base mine

 base flags